How to ask for referrals in B2B sales [7 tactics & templates]

 The benefit, however, is that it’s far more organic.
 You’re getting sincere, honest referrals for your business, and they might even come from people you wouldn’t have thought to ask!

-Leveraging customer referrals in B2B sales is one of the most powerful ways to grow your business and double down on your target audience.
+Leveraging customer referral sales is one of the most powerful ways to grow your business and double down on your target audience.

 However, even your most loyal customer has a huge list of other priorities to take care of.
 That’s why the best B2B referral strategies are flexible, multichannel, and make it as easy and appealing as possible for the customer to follow through.